troelspetersen/PhDschool2025_AppML/Exercises_Plehns_lecture/README.md

 If you want to work on bayesian neural networks, you should start with the bayesian regression tutorial, then the bayesian CNN for classification.

-If you want to work on a generative transformer model, you can try the ... tutorial.
+If you want to work on another type of model, you can try the generative-transformer tutorial.